-- Question Following completion of the review of Lifelong Learning can the Convenor confirm if any staff have already been put on the redeployment list instead of supporting the vital work across Edinburgh's community centres?
+Question Following completion of the review of Lifelong Learning can the Convenor confirm if any staff have already been put on the redeployment list instead of supporting the vital work across Edinburgh's community centres?
 Answer Four individuals have been unsuccessful in securing positions within the new service teams.
-Of these, three individuals are now in the redeployment pool and are being supported to secure alternative employment within the - individuals are now in the redeployment pool and are beir supported to secure alternative employment within the Council.
+Of these, three individuals are now in the redeployment pool and are being supported to secure alternative employment within the Council.
 One individual has decided to accept an offer of Voluntary Redundancy.